randilove/01-2023-neighbors-analysis-randi/README.md

 The spreadsheets come from the following sources:

 - Name of source:
-  - `msg_extracts.csv`: Compiled data of Brookhaven Police Department Neighbors/Ring alerts
+  - `output/msg_extracts.csv`: Compiled data of Brookhaven Police Department Neighbors/Ring alerts

 Each of the spreadsheets contain, among others, the following columns relevant to the analysis: